-''' SConscript(scripts, [exports, variant_dir, duplicate, must_exist]) env.SConscript(scripts, [exports, variant_dir, duplicate, must_exist]) SConscript(dirs=subdirs, [name=scriptname, exports, variant_dir, duplicate, must_exist]) '''
+SConscript(scriptnames, [exports, variant_dir, duplicate, must_exist]) env.SConscript(scriptnames, [exports, variant_dir, duplicate, must_exist]) SConscript(dirs=subdirs, [name=scriptname, exports, variant_dir, duplicate, must_exist]) env.SConscript(dirs=subdirs, [name=scriptname, exports, variant_dir, duplicate,

-'''

-env.SConscript(dirs=subdirs, [name=scriptname, exports, variant_dir, duplicate,

 must_exist])

-'''

-Executes one or more subsidiary SConscript (configuration) files.
-There are two ways to call the SConscript function.
+Executes subsidiary SConscript (build configuration) file(s).
+There are two ways to call the SConscript

+function.

-The first calling style is to supply one or more SConscript file names as the first (positional) argument.
-A single script may be specified as a string; multiple scripts must be specified as a list of strings (either explicitly or as created by a function like Split).
+The first calling style is to supply one or more SConscript file names as the first positional argument, which can be a string or a list of strings.
+If there is a second positional argument, it is treated as if the exports keyword argument had been given (see below).
 Examples:

-''' SConscript('SConscript') # run SConscript in the current directory SConscript('src/SConscript') # run SConscript in the src directory SConscript(['src/SConscript', 'doc/SConscript']) config = SConscript('MyConfig.py') '''
+''' SConscript('SConscript') # run SConscript in the current directory SConscript('src/SConscript') # run SConscript in the src directory SConscript(['src/SConscript', 'doc/SConscript']) SConscript(Split('src/SConscript doc/SConscript')) config = SConscript('MyConfig.py') '''

-The other calling style is to omit the positional argument naming scripts and instead specify a list of directory names using the dirs keyword argument.
-In this case, scons will execute a subsidiary configuration file named SConscript in each of the specified directories.
+The second calling style is to omit the positional argument naming the script and instead specify directory names using the dirs keyword argument.
+The value can be a string or list of strings.
+In this case, scons will execute a subsidiary configuration file named SConscript (by default) in each of the specified directories.
 You may specify a name other than SConscript by supplying an optional name=scriptname keyword argument.
 The first three examples below have the same effect as the first three examples above: